xinsys/handbook/_pages/policies/security-incidents.md

 1. Report the incident in the [#incident-response](https://18f.slack.com/messages/incident-response) Slack channel.

-1. For anything that _isn't_ a phishing attempt, text Kimber Dowsett, the 18F Infrastructure Security Architect, at 202-316-9041 with a _very short description_ of the incident.
+1. For anything that _isn't_ a phishing attempt, [send a Slack DM to Kimber Dowsett (@kimber](https://18f.slack.com/messages/@kimber/), the 18F Infrastructure Security Architect, with a _very short description_ of the incident.

-1. Open a [GitHub Issue](https://github.com/18F/security-incidents/issues/new) in this repo describing the incident in **as much detail as possible**.
+1. Open a [GitHub issue in the security-incidents repository](https://github.com/18F/security-incidents/issues/new) describing the incident in **as much detail as possible**.
   * Keep this issue up to date with appropriately summarized actions or information from interactions with GSA.
   * If needed, create a GSA Google Doc to track sensitive information that can't be shared in Slack/GitHub.
 Put a hyperlink to the GSA Google Doc in the top summary of the GitHub Issue.